eduardiazf/rfcs/text/0000-migrations.md

     - `prisma dev`: interactive double list select?
     - Prisma Admin feature
 - [ ] Transaction behavior (also when running scripts)
+- [ ] How do migrations work from a SDK perspective
+  - [ ] Is there a programmatic abstraction that works without files?
+(Might be needed for TypeGraphQL)